faker-js/faker/CONTRIBUTING.md

 Usually, they are will be a test case for each of the following scenarios:

-- No arguments
+- No arguments/Only required parameters
 - One parameter/option at a time
 - All parameters at once
 - Special cases

+We won't test for arguments that don't match the expected types.

-Our tests are separated into two parts.
+Our tests are separated into two parts:

 - Fixed Seeded Tests
 - Random Seeded Tests

-You can update the snapshot files by running `pnpm run test -u`.

 ### Fixed Seeded Tests